 For example, if you are a parenting coach, instead of limiting your pins to just parenting tips or just parenting quotes, your pins could be a combination of motivational quotes, healthy recipes for children, parenting-related infographics, funny memes related to children and parents, behind-the-scenes pictures to humanize your business or brand.

-Alternatively, if you have a local business such as a restaurant, your Pinterest pins could be a combination of display of dishes, recipes, cooking infographics reviews, special offers, special occasions such as Christmas and Valentine’s Day, etc.
+Alternatively, if you have a local business such as a restaurant, your Pinterest pins could be a combination of displays of dishes, recipes, cooking infographics reviews, special offers, special occasions such as Christmas and Valentine’s Day, etc.